BlooketXD/MyblooketHAX/README.md

-# MyblooketHAX i made this because the main blooket hack page got took down
+MyblooketHAX is a blooket hack page to use the hacks just press control+shift+i and press counsle then copy the code and paste it then press enter on blooket